DakotaSliter/Car-Project/README.md

 # Car-Project
-Edit, select, and add car models and information
+Edit, select, and add car models and information.
+Similar to a to-do list or car search tool, but full-stack.
+Uses PHP, MySQL, JS, HTML/CSS.